In this article, I will discuss how to calculate/find IRR (internal rate of return) in Excel. I will focus on several

 It is a very tough question for answering.
 Normally IRR value is compared with a fixed value like Bank Interest Rate, or Government Bond rate as you can earn these incomes idly without doing anything and risking anything.

-And IRR is also compared the project to project basis.
+And IRR has also compared the project to project basis.

 In the following image, you’re seeing data of two projects and their expected revenue for over the next 5 years.